Trump's outlook going from bad to worse

 From its first hours, the administration has been hounded by the question of whether Trump campaign aides cooperated with an alleged Russian effort to influence the presidential election in favor of Trump.

-Pressure builds week by week, as revelations emerge over meetings between people in Trump's orbit and Russian officials -- and as the president's aides and former aides get drawn deeper into congressional probes into the affair.
+Pressure builds week by week, as revelations emerge over meetings between people in Trump's orbit and Russian officials -- and as the President's aides and former aides get drawn deeper into congressional probes into the affair.

 This week, Kushner said he would appear before the committee, after it was revealed he met the head of a Russian development bank closely linked to President Vladimir Putin.